 Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

-The new Rateable Value’s (RV’s) that come into effect from April 2017 see a number of winners whose RV’s go down and a number of losers who’s RV’s go up, in order to mitigate the immediate effect of these changes the government has introduced a transitional relief scheme.
+The new Rateable Values (RVs) that came into effect from April 2017 saw a number of winners whose RVs go down and a number of losers whose RVs go up.
+In order to mitigate the immediate effect of these changes the government introduced a transitional relief scheme.

 The transitional relief scheme means that the full effect of the changes is spread over 5 years and is calculated year on year.

-In order to better understand how your bill has been worked out an outline of the scheme is below, we understand that it is a very complex scheme so please do not hesitate to contact business rates if you need further clarification on 01753 772220 or via contact us.
+In order to better understand how your bill has been worked out an outline of the scheme is below, we understand that it is a very complex scheme so please do not hesitate to contact business rates if you need further clarification on 01753 772220 or via the contact us form.

 The Government re-sets the multiplier in a revaluation year so that the total of all the new RVs in the country multiplied by the new multiplier gives the same overall revenue as before (adjusted for inflation).

 RVs throughout the country, and within an authority’s area do not change uniformly although they do all have the same new multiplier applied to them.
-This means that some business face large increase or decreases in their Rates bills.
+This means that some businesses faced large increases or decreases in their Rates bills.

 To do this the Government has set the amounts by which a property’s rates can increase or decrease by (taking into account inflation) year on year during the life of the list and depending on the rateable value of the property as follows: